Daniël Beukers

-Career
+Club career

 From Spakenburg, Beukers played for IJsselmeervogels at youth level.
 He switched to the academy at AZ Alkmaar in 2018 at the under-15 age group level.
-In January 2021 he signed an eighteen month professional contract.
+In January 2021 he signed an eighteen-month professional contract.
 He made his professional debut on February 2, 2023, in the Eerste Divisie when starting for Jong AZ against VVV Venlo.
 With AZ under-19s playing in the 2022-23 UEFA Youth League he was part of the team that beat Barcelona and Real Madrid on consecutive rounds to reach the semi-finals in March 2023.
 Beukers scored twice in the quarter-final UEFA Youth League tie against Real Madrid, with the second being a solo goal that brought praise.
-He started in the final against Hajduk Split as AZ ran out 5-0 winners.
+He started in the final against Hajduk Split as AZ ran out 5–0 winners.

 In June 2023, Beukers signed for recently relegated Eerste Divisie club Groningen on a four-year contract with the option for a further year.

 On 7 June 2024, Beukers moved to Volendam on a three-year deal.
+On 24 July 2025, he was loaned by Emmen.

 International career

-On March 25, 2023 he played for the Netherlands national under-20 football team in a 2-1 friendly win against France national under-20 football team.
+On 25 March 2023 he played for the Netherlands national under-20 football team in a 2–1 friendly win against France national under-20 football team.